hymnis/dsul-go/README.md

 ### Linting, checks and test
 Tests are located in the module directory.
 They should be named according to format: `<module name>_test.go`

-To check the code itself we use `go vet`, which both checks the code and runs the tests.
+To check the code itself we use `go vet`.

 ### pre-commit
 Current configuration will lint and format check as well as check files for strings (like "TODO" and "DEBUG") and missed git merge markings.